mrklees/mrklees.github.io/_pages/about.md

 **Li☿️ac** - An alchemist hailing from the deep forests for the Pacific Northwest, Li☿️ac is a student of the cosmos, a musician devoted to the transformative power of sound, and a brewer of mind-bending elixers.
 Bitwig, a thermin, and a small collection of hardware synthesizers are their current palette.

+Interested in collaborating?
+We're really excited about working on art of many kinds.
+Feel free to reach out to us at [lilac@anima.haus]("mailto:lilac@anima.haus?subject=Let's Collaborate!")

 <div class="portrait-row">
   <img class="portrait" src="https://static.cloudygo.com/static/Misc/lilac_profile.jpg" alt="Lilac" />
   <img class="portrait" src="https://static.cloudygo.com/static/Misc/hummingbird_profile.jpg" alt="Zhigalka" />